SNS2026/SNS2026.github.io/docs/abstracts.md

 <u>Information you will need to complete the submission process</u>

  - Title of the presentation in English (max.
 100 characters, including spaces)
- - Name and affilation of the presenter and all co-authors.
+ - Name and affiliation of the presenter and all co-authors
  - Full Abstract (abstract, max.
 300 words)
  - Presentation Preference Type: Poster and/or Talk